Campus Improvement Plan

 Strategy 1: The SBAI Attendance Officer will monitor consistently absent students and communicate with families about improving student attendance.

-Strategy's Expected Result/Impact: Students will attend school more regularly.
+Strategy's Expected Result/Impact: Students will attend school consistently

 Goal 3: Safe Schools